-Approximately 70000 unique plant species had been used at the smallest amount as soon as in the records of conventional medication.
-World health organization (WHO) has suggested that about 80% of the populace used at the smallest amount one natural medication of their lifestyles for medical purposes.
-Herbal medicine and plants were used for remedy of the many unique forms of sicknesses consisting of liver, kidney, coronary heart sicknesses, etc.... therefore, scientists around the world have studied unique sorts of herbal plant in phrases of chemical and physiological properties, indications, and their side effects.
-Cannabis species is one among the herb plants that has been studied by many scientists in vitro round the world [1].
-Cannabis sativa, typically called hemp, could be a reasonably cannabis. it's one in every of the oldest cultivated plants, and determinative its specific origin is tough thanks to its long history of cultivation. cannabis is a green leafy plant with distinctive opposing, typically 7-fingered, lance-shaped leaves that's dioecian (male and feminine flowers in numerous plants[2].
+Approximately 70000 unique plant species had been used in conventional medication.
+World health organization (WHO) has suggested that about 80% of the populace using the smallest amount one natural medication for their lifestyle's medical purposes.
+Herbal medicine and plants were used as remedy for many unique forms of sicknesses such as liver, kidney, coronary heart sicknesses, therefore, scientists around the world have studied unique sorts of herbal plant in phrases of chemical and physiological properties, indications, and their side effects.
+Cannabis species is among the herb plants that has been studied by many scientists in vitro round the world [1].
+Cannabis sativa typically called hemp, its one in every of the oldest cultivated plants, and determinative its specific origin of its long history of cultivation.
+Cannabis is a green leafy plant with distinctive opposing, typically 7-fingered, lance-shaped leaves of dioecian (male and feminine flowers in numerous plants) [2].
 Cannabis sativa L. is a popular herbaceous plant from central Asia that has been utilized in traditional medicine, it can be used as a drug (marijuana) or a non-drug (marijuana) (hemp).
 The former is often used for different purposes such as recreational and medical purposes, whilst the latter is critical to the fiber and food industry [1].
-Different preparations of Cannabis sativa have been used to cure a multitude of illnesses as traditional medicine in Asian, including diarrhea, inflammation, headache, nausea, hematochezia and alopecia.
-Cannabis sativa has anti-inflammatory, analgesic, antipyretic, and antidiarrhea properties.[1, 3, 4].
-Due to a variety of factors, includes unlawful cultivation ,diversity of active components, and low quantity of certain of them in plant[5], Cannabis phytochemical study has been restricted, as has broad medicinal usage of Cannabis products.
-Cannabinoids, such as tetrahydrocannabinol (THC) and cannabidiol (CBD), are psychoactive components of cannabis plants that may be found in the flower, stems, stalks, and leaves, but they are not present in seeds until they are transferred from the flower to the seed's outer shell[6].
+Different preparations of Cannabis sativa have been used as a traditional medicine in Asia to cure illnesses, including diarrhea, inflammation, headache, nausea, hematochezia and alopecia.
+Cannabis sativa has anti-inflammatory, analgesic, antipyretic, and antidiarrhea properties [1, 3, 4].
+Due to a variety of factors, includes unlawful cultivation, diversity of active components, and low quantity of certain of them in plant [5].
+Cannabis phytochemical study has been restricted, as it has broad medicinal usage of Cannabis products.
+Cannabinoids, such as tetrahydrocannabinol (THC) and cannabidiol (CBD), are psychoactive components of cannabis plants that may be found in the flower, stems, stalks, and leaves, but they are not present in seeds until they are transferred from the flower to the seed's outer shell [6].
 Liver and kidney are two active organs in the body.
-The functions of liver and kidney most evaluate while using any medicine and herbal (natural) medicines.
-Estimation of normal kidney and liver can be done via their activity, functions and cells.
-Any damage or injury in the cells have direct effects on kidney and liver functions.
+The functions of liver and kidneys functions can be evaluated while using medicine or herbal medicines.
+Estimation of normal kidney and liver can be performed via their activity and estimation of their enzymes.
+Damage or injury in the cells have direct effects on kidney and liver functions.
 Liver function can be estimated via the level of protein, albumin, globulin, cholesterol and triglyceride.
-One the other hand any necrosis or injury if occur in hepatic cells (liver cells) can be determining by liver enzymes in serum especially serum GPT, ALP and GOT.
-As it is well known that liver is a site for detoxification, clearing blood from poisoning and drugs.
+As well as necrosis or injury of the hepatic cells can be determining by liver enzymes in serum such as GPT, ALP and GOT.
+It is well known that liver is a site for detoxification, clearing blood from poisoning and drugs.
 Kidney is another organ can be determining its functions using cholesterol and uric acid.
-Any drug can be having direct effects on renal and liver functions or lead to cells damage.
+Any medications that have direct effects on renal and the liver functions or lead to cells damage.
 So that any herbal drugs should estimate its toxicity and its effect on liver, renal cells and functions.